-It is deeply frustrating to come out of work or to the end of a shopping trip and to find out that you can’t start your car because the battery is flat.
+You may find it deeply frustrating to come out of work or to the end of a shopping trip and to find out that you can’t start your car because the battery is flat.
 Even worse if you are by the side of the road and it is raining.

 Obviously, you need another driver with a charged car to help in the process.
 But once they are with you, the process is quick and relatively easy.
-After reading this articles you will be much acquainted with the answer to the question of how to use a jumper cable.
+After reading this article you will be much acquainted with the answer to the question of how to use a jumper cable.

 Which color jumper cable is positive?

 Make sure that the clips are robust and clamped securely.
-The jumper cables may make a huge difference to a journey in the future and they will save you time and money.
-If you must call out roadside assistance to assist you in recharging a battery, it will take much longer to get your car started.
+The jumper cables may make a huge difference to a journey in the future.
+They will save you time and money.
+If you call out roadside assistance to assist you in recharging a battery, it will take much longer to get your car started.

 How to use jumper cables?

 Once you have retrieved the cables, you need to open the battery if it is covered.
 And then locate the battery posts underneath.
-Then the alligator clips on each end of the cable need to be securely fastened to the battery posts on each car.
+Then you need to securely fasten the alligator clips on each end of the cable to the battery posts on each car.

-The functioning car should then be started and the power from the engine will be transmitted to the car that is not working.
-This process will be charging its battery.
+At this stage, you have to start the functioning car and the power from the engine will be transmitted to the car that is not working.
+This process will be charging the dead battery.
 The alternator in the good car and the battery will send or jump the power to the dead car which should produce a fully working battery.

 Make sure that the red and black, or positive and negative ends of each cable do not touch each other during the handling of the cables.
 It could cause damage to the cables or, even worse, to the cars.

-How to remove or disconnect jumper cables?
+How to remove/disconnect jumper cables?

 It is a good idea to keep the newly recharged car running for a while to ensure that the battery is fully charged.
 If the engine is turned off too quickly, it might be hard to restart the car, so it is safer to keep the car running until you get to where you are headed, or at least to a garage if you have concerns about driving for a long distance.